Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 Describe what you want to build.
 Gemini will automatically switch to Canvas mode when you ask for UI/design elements. **Keep your requests simple** and high-level initially.
 At this stage, too much information is worse than too little.

-For example, this two-part prompt:
+For example, this prompt has two primary requests.
+The first is for a design asset, the second is for the chat to ask clarifying questions.
+The second request got weighted more heavily causing confusion in the response.

+Prompt

 <img width="540" alt="image" src="https://github.com/user-attachments/assets/95b2346b-2e8d-4dd4-8a39-4e3226a7ba9b" />

-Generated this response:
+Response

 <img width="867" alt="image" src="https://github.com/user-attachments/assets/d4d71d58-58b0-41a0-a377-64ab287cd86c" />

-This prompt, which removes the second request:
+Removing the second request improves the response.

+Prompt

 <img width="543" alt="image" src="https://github.com/user-attachments/assets/01653212-f309-4d7f-85fd-bd3165d885d0" />

-Generated this response:
+Response

 <img width="1427" alt="image" src="https://github.com/user-attachments/assets/7e1feb10-aa8f-447f-a375-976fd03c0772" />